nimblestart/mattwaler-tea/src/blog/my-site-redesign.md

 No JavaScript, no frameworks, just raw HTML.

-> But now you don't get those dope-ass page transitions that feel like an app!
+> But now you don't get those _**dope**_ page transitions that feel like an app!

-**Wrong!** [Turbolinks](https://github.com/turbolinks/turbolinks) to the rescue!
-Adding this to your bundle will grant you buttery smooth page transitions for only:
+**Wrong!** [Turbolinks](https://github.com/turbolinks/turbolinks) can provide this functionality for us.
+Adding this to your bundle will grant you buttery smooth page transitions for quite the bargain:

 ::: codeblock
 ```bash